arnaumarin/arnaumarin.github.io/README.md

 Thanks for visiting this.

-My name is Arnau and I’m a ph.d. student at harvard, focusing on brain-machine interfaces under the guidance of prof. jia liu.
+My name is Arnau and I’m a ph.d. student at harvard, focusing on brain-machine interfaces under the guidance of prof. [Prof. Jia Liu](https://liulab.seas.harvard.edu/).
 Right now, i'm exploring ways for machines to learn and interact with the brain, using brain-inspired algorithms and brain-like electronics.

 In the past, worked in cool places like intel labs / zhaw, idibaps, the university of montreal, and the university of utah, among others.